tektoncd/cli/docs/cmd/tkn_pipelinerun_cancel.md

 ## tkn pipelinerun cancel

-Cancel the PipelineRun
+Cancel a PipelineRun in a namespace

 ### Usage

 ```
-tkn pipelinerun cancel pipelinerunName
+tkn pipelinerun cancel
 ```

 ### Synopsis

-Cancel the PipelineRun
+Cancel a PipelineRun in a namespace

 ### Examples